11 min read

 Product discovery is how product teams gather evidence that their solution or product will achieve the desired outcome.

-This work is structured around the four key product risks that the product team addresses in product discovery are:
+This work is structured around the four key product risks:

 1. Value Risk – Will customers buy or choose to use the product or feature?